applemcg/dp/src/Workflow.md

 	dp   # or manually,
 	source ./.prof

-where the **dp** function also, one might say "gratuitiously" backs up a changed .prof file.
+where the **dp** function also, one might say "gratuitously" backs up a changed .prof file.

 Save .prof Functions in the Appropriate Library
 -----------------------------------------------

-Desination libs, local and non- are idenfied with this command which returns function - library pairs.
-A new function will not have a library name paired.
+Libraries are either local (under development) or non-local (existing libraries on the PATH) are identified with this command which returns function - library pairs.
+A new function will not have a paired library name.

      do_whf $(fdp)